ZeldOcarina/salesjet-external-apps/README.md

 </script>
 ```

-In case of success the function returns an object as follows:
+In case of success the function logs an object as follows:

 ```
 // SUCCESS OBJECT